ETCE-LAB/FarmInsight-FPF-Backend/README.md

 * GET /api/sensors/{sensorId} - Get the config for given sensor
 * PUT /api/sensors/{sensorId} - Edit a sensor

+## Sensor scripts

+In this repository, you can find PiPico or Arduino Nano IOT 33 code in the .documentation folder.
+There, you can also find a template script for HTTP and HTTP + MQTT communication.

 ## Add new sensor support
 To add a new sensor:
 * First create a new file in fpf_sensor_service/sensors/ <sensor_model>_sensors.py.